A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 - Flourished in the 1960s and 1970s – The Minimalism art movement flourished in the 1960s and 1970s.

-- Famous Artist of Minimalism – Some of the more famous minimalism artists include Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, Agnes Martin, and Robert Morris.
+- Famous Artist of Minimalism – Some of the more famous minimalist artists include Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, Agnes Martin, and Robert Morris.
 These artists did not really ever consider themselves minimalist artists.

 - Minimalism and Conceptual Art Link – Minimalism is linked to conceptual art.
 Conceptual art is an art movement that also flourished in the 1960s and 1970s